Alex-programmming/Comp1511/README.md

-These codes are my works in UNSW COMP1511.
+These codes were written by me in UNSW COMP1511.